GoogleChromeLabs/lighthousebot/README.md

 First, add [lighthousebot](https://github.com/lighthousebot) as a collaborator on your repo.
 Lighthouse CI uses an OAuth token scoped to the `repo` permission in order to update the status of your PRs and post comments on the issue.

-### 2. Deploy the PR changes
+### 2. Update `.travis.yml`

-In `.travis.yml`, add an  `after_success` that deploys the PR changes to a staging server.
-Since this is different for every hosting environment, it's left to the reader to figure out the details on doing that.
+In `.travis.yml`, add an  `after_success` that **deploys the PR's changes to a staging server**.

 ```
 after_success:
   - ./deploy.sh # TODO(you): deploy the PR changes to your staging server.
 ```

+ Since this is different for every hosting environment, it's left to the reader to figure out for their own setup.

 > **Tip:** if you're using Google App Engine, check out [`deploy_pr_gae.sh`](https://github.com/GoogleChrome/chromium-dashboard/blob/master/travis/deploy_pr_gae.sh), which shows how to install the GAE SDK and deploy PR changes programmatically.